abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 ## Using Component

 If you would like to use the defined component in the module on your web page, you should add its related page on NuGet.
-After adding your package you should add the dependency to `YourModulePublicWebModule` as the following code
+After adding your package you should add the dependency to `YourModulePublicWebModule` as the following code:

 ```powershell
 abp add-package Volo.CmsKit.Web